 Fluid Mechanics

-Fluid Mechanics studies the behavior of liquids and gases at rest and in motion.
-Essential for designing pumps, pipelines, aircraft, and hydraulic systems.
+Fluid mechanics studies the behavior of liquids and gases at rest and in motion.
+It is the basis for designing pumps, pipelines, aircraft, and hydraulic systems.

 Fluid Properties